ZL-Asica/zl-folio/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-My research is centered on harnessing the power of `Human Computer Interaction (HCI)` with `Machine Learning (ML)` to drive innovation within the `healthcare` sector.
-Fueled by an unwavering enthusiasm for AI technologies, my goal is to improve the precision, efficiency, and capabilities of `consumer health products`.
+I am a `first-year MSCS student` at `Northwestern University`, with a focus on `Human-Computer Interaction (HCI)` and `Machine Learning (ML)` to drive innovation in the `healthcare` sector.
+My passion for AI technologies fuels my goal to enhance the precision, efficiency, and capabilities of `consumer health products`.

-As a `fourth-year undergraduate` in the Information and Computer Science (ICS) Honors program, advised by Dr. Mohammad Moshirpour, I am pursuing a `dual major in Computer Science and Informatics`.
-I will attend the `Master of Science in Computer Science` at `Northwestern University` in Fall 2024 and seeking `Ph.D. opportunities` for `Fall 2026`.

-I enjoy `global travel`, `Japanese anime`, and playing `Overwatch`, and aim to be more active.
-I also lead a subtitle group in China, [`BelugaSubs`](https://www.belugasubs.com), aiming to share diverse global stories with Chinese audiences.
+During my undergraduate studies, I earned an honors degree with a dual major in Computer Science and Informatics.
+Outside of academics, I enjoy `traveling`, `Japanese anime`, and `exploring pâtisserie`.
+I'm also seeking PhD opportunities for `Fall 2026`.